Samius1/SucceSaleS/README.md

-# CC2021-Project
+# SucceSaleS
-This repository will contain all the information related to the project of the course Cloud Computing 20/21.
+This repository will contain all the information related to the project of the course Cloud Computing 21/22.
 In this subject, we are going to mantain three main repositories:
-1.- [CC fork repository](https://github.com/Samius1/CC-20-21).
+1.- [CC fork repository](https://github.com/Samius1/CC-21-22).
 This repository is a common repository with all the students and the professor.
-2.- [Project repository](https://github.com/Samius1/CC2021-Project).
+2.- [Project repository](https://github.com/Samius1/SucceSaleS).
 This repository holds the code of our application.
-3.- [Exercises repository](https://github.com/Samius1/CC2021-Exercises).
+3.- [Exercises repository](https://github.com/Samius1/CC2122-Exercises).
 This repository will contain the exercises of the subject.

 # First steps